 - Does oil interfere with topical medications?

 Yes.
-Medications and oils must be used at different times during the day in such a way that they do not interact with each other; ideally, hours must separate them.
+Medications and oils must be taken at different times of day so they do not interact; ideally, at least 1 hour separates them.

 - Can I switch oils during recovery?